 “Here then is absolute proof from the Scriptures themselves that an aion is an AGE or a PARTICULAR PERIOD OR INTERVAL:

 • There was time BEFORE the aions (1 Corinthians 2:7, ‘BEFORE the eons’).
 Therefore, NOT eternal.

 • God MADE the aions (Hebrews 1:2, ‘MAKES the eons’).
 Therefore, NOT eternal.

 • There were aions in the PAST (Colossians 1:26, ‘hid FROM eons’).
 Therefore, NOT eternal.

-• This PRESENT age is called an aion (Galatians 1:4, ‘the PRESENT wicked eon').
+• This PRESENT age is called an aion (Galatians 1:4, ‘the PRESENT wicked eon’).
+Therefore, NOT eternal.

 • This PRESENT age will come to an END (Matthew 24:3, ‘The END [or conclusion] of the eon’).
 Therefore, NOT eternal.

 • There is coming another aion AFTER this present aion (Luke 18:30, ‘the eon TO COME’).
 Therefore, NOT eternal.

 • There are, in fact, coming multiples or FUTURE AIONS (Ephesians 2:7, ‘the ONCOMING AIONS’).
 Therefore, NOT eternal.

 • Some aions are even contrasted with OTHER AIONS (Ephesians 3:21, ‘the eon OF the eons’).
 Therefore, NOT ETERNAL.

 • All aions will come to all their ENDS (1 Corinthians 10:11, ‘the CONSUMMATIONS [plural] of the eons [plural].’)
 Therefore, obviously not possible to be eternal!!

 Now there is Scriptural proof.
 We don’t need Webster’s Dictionary and we don’t need Strong’s Lexicon.
 The Scriptural usage of the words ‘aion’ ‘aions’ and ‘aionios’ prove beyond a shadow of a doubt that Greek ‘aions’ are NOT English ‘eternities.’